KevinValmo/kevinvalmo.github.io/src/content/enhanced-software-engineers.md

 slug: enhanced-software-engineers
 date: 2025-04-09
 description: We are living in a world where enanchment applies to our work.
-coverImage: malga-campogrosso.jpg
+coverImage: rifugio-campogrosso.jpg.jpg
-coverImageTitle: Malga Campogrosso - Kevin Valmorbida
+coverImageTitle: Rifugio Campogrosso - Kevin Valmorbida
 tags: software-engineering, life, work
 ---